andaluzcoin/andaluzcoin/doc/tor.md

 ### Authentication

-Connecting to Tor's control socket API requires one of two authentication methods to be configured: cookie authentication or bitcoind's `-torpassword` configuration option.
+Connecting to Tor's control socket API requires one of two authentication methods to be configured: cookie authentication orandaluzcoind's `-torpassword` configuration option.

 #### Cookie authentication

-For cookie authentication, the user running bitcoind must have read access to the `CookieAuthFile` specified in the Tor configuration.
+For cookie authentication, the user runningandaluzcoind must have read access to the `CookieAuthFile` specified in the Tor configuration.
 In some cases this is preconfigured and the creation of an onion service is automatic.
-Don't forget to use the `-debug=tor` bitcoind configuration option to enable Tor debug logging.
+Don't forget to use the `-debug=tor`andaluzcoind configuration option to enable Tor debug logging.

 If a permissions problem is seen in the debug log, e.g. `tor: Authentication cookie /run/tor/control.authcookie could not be opened (check permissions)`, it